ga-wdi-lessons/react-intro/readme.md

   // Here we define the initial values of our state. `getInitialState` returns an object with the initial state values.
   getInitialState: function(){
     return {
       // We have one state value: a counter.
-It's initial value happens to be the same as one of our `props`: `count`.
-      counter: this.props.count
+      counter: 0
     }
   },